-- Attract more visitors
+- · Attract more visitors

 - Encourage visitors to stay longer

 - Encourage visitors to spend more money

-- Minimize adverse social, economic, and/or environmental effects
+- Minimize adverse social, economic and/or environmental effects

 - Produce highly visible results when accomplished

 - Appeal to the community at large

 - Support the community at large

 - Reflect what the community is capable of achieving

-Remember that some objectives will be short- term and others will be long-term.
+There will be both short-term and long-term objectives.
 Short-term objectives are identifiable by how easily they can be accomplished and how quickly they will show results.
 By their nature, long-term objectives will require considerably more time to accomplish.

 The committee is now well on its way to completing the first draft of the tourism plan.
-You have stated all your objectives clearly and are now ready to carry on with how you propose to accomplish them.
+You have stated all your objectives clearly and are ready to carry on with how you propose to accomplish them.